-Anjan Choudhury is an attorney in the Los Angeles office of Munger, Tolles & Olson.
+Anjan Choudhury is a partner in the Los Angeles office of Munger, Tolles & Olson.
 Prior to joining the firm, he practiced in Washington, D.C.

 Mr. Choudhury practices in a wide variety of matters involving civil, administrative and appellate litigation, focusing primarily on matters for clients in the entertainment industry.
 He has represented clients in state and federal court as well as complex administrative proceedings, including before the Federal Communications Commission, the Copyright Royalty Board, the Federal Trade Commission and the International Trade Commission.
 Some of Mr. Choudhury's significant representations include:

 - Representing SoundExchange on behalf of record companies and recording artists in a Copyright Royalty Board proceeding to set statutory royalty rates owed by webcasters for non-interactive streaming in the United States through the year 2020.

 - Represented a major television studio in a wide range of litigation disputes, including matters concerning profit participation, copyright, licensing of digital rights on emerging platforms, exclusivity, and applications of California's seven-year rule.

 - Represented Warner Brothers Records in a breach of contract action brought by the recording artist James Taylor and his former producer Peter Asher.

 - Represented the American Psychological Association as amicus curiae in a number of early cases involving same sex marriage, including cases before the California, Iowa and North Carolina Supreme Courts.